kwsong/kwsong.github.io/_pages/04_teaching.md

 <b>Undergraduate Teaching Assistant - ELE 302: System Design and Analysis (Spring 2011, Princeton University)</b>
 <br>Instructor: Professor Bradley Dickinson
 <br>This undergraduate capstone course for electrical engineering majors covers formal methods for the design and analysis of complex real-world electronic systems integrating microprocessors, communications, and control.
 It is centered around the design of a miniature autonomous vehicle, in teams of two students, that follows a line on the ground, avoids obstacles, and also has a creative feature of the team's choice.
 As a TA, I held office hours in the departmental undergraduate lab to provide hands-on support and troubleshooting for teams throughout the semester.

-<h2>writing</h2>
-<b>Instructor - SAT Essay Course (Fall 2018)</b>
-<br>I developed and taught a remote mini-course for a class of 30 students in Singapore on how to write the SAT Essay and improve their ability to read and write argument.

-<b>Princeton University Writing Center Fellow (Fall 2008 - Spring 2011)</b>
-<br>I was one of ~50 undergraduate and graduate student fellows selected to work at the Writing Center.
-I held hour-long, one-on-one sessions (>50 conference hours per semester) with student working on writing assignments, dissertations, and oral presentations that varied in topic and discipline.
-I regularly took part in intensive training sessions and workshops with other Fellows.